 When it comes to investments, whether you’re looking to buy shares in Spotify and Netflix or purchase a quality home cinema surround system, it's always worth bearing in mind the disclaimer that ‘past performance cannot be used to reliably predict future performance’.

 Just because a speaker range has a successful pedigree doesn’t guarantee that its latest iteration will be a sensation.
 And then there’s the touchy subject of group dynamics.
-Like attending a family gathering after two years of relative isolation, a range of speakers may share the same DNA, but that doesn’t always make for a harmonious set-up.
+Like attending a family gathering after a few years of relative isolation, a range of speakers may share the same DNA, but that doesn’t always make for a harmonious set-up.
 While tweeters, materials and design are typically cascaded across each model in a series, every speaker isn’t always a top performer or indeed works equally well in combination with its siblings.

 Wharfedale’s Diamond range has a legacy beginning back in 1982, but for its 14th generation, the Diamond 12 series has thrown off the shackles of heritage with a make-over courtesy of designer Karl Heinz Fink (whose CV includes Q Acoustics among many others), who reviewed every aspect of the cabinet and driver construction.
 The resulting range consists of three sizes of standmount speakers (12.0, 12.1, 12.2), two options of floorstanders (12.3 and 12.4) and a single centre speaker (12.C).